 In addition to using our cash, we incurred debt of \$347 million (net of original issue discount of \$3 million) in term loans during the quarter to complete the Gennum acquisition.
 On March 20, 2012, we entered into the senior secured first lien credit facilities in the aggregate principal amount of \$350 million (the "Facilities"), consisting of Term A loans in an aggregate principal amount of \$100 million (the "Term A Loans") and Term B loans in an aggregate principal amount of \$250 million (the "Term B Loans").
 Both the Term A Loans and the Term B Loans mature on March 20, 2017.
+Repayments of long term debt during the first six months of fiscal 2012 totaled \$5.6 million.
+In accordance with the credit agreement, we entered into an interest rate cap agreement protecting at least 50% of the variable interest rate exposure on the term loans and made an upfront payment of \$1.1 million in June 2012.

-In the first quarter of fiscal year 2013, cash proceeds from the exercise of stock options were \$1.6 million compared to \$18.5 million in the first quarter of fiscal year 2012.
+In the first six months of fiscal year 2013, cash proceeds from the exercise of stock options were \$2.4 million compared to \$28.9 million in the first six months of fiscal year 2012.